I Am The CEO, If I Want It Done, I’ll Just Say So! … What to do when the levers of power are not attached to anything

 The Problem

-When I reported back to the client what I saw, the CEO angerly asked: “Why is this a problem?
-I Am The CEO, if I want it fixed, I’ll just say so!”
+When I reported what I saw to the client, the CEO asked angrily, “Why is this a problem?
+I Am The CEO, if I want it fixed, I’ll say so!”

 Why can’t the CEO fix it?

-The CEO, though respected, but is an emotional vacuum.
+The CEO, though respected, is an emotional vacuum.

-He would move through the floors of his office complex by the stairwell and by skirting around work areas.
-He purposely avoided talked to his employees.
+He would move through the floors of his office complex by the stairwell and skirt around work areas.
+He purposely avoided talking to his employees.

-He was a visionary but could not explain the strategy or the tactics in a human way.
+He was a visionary but could not explain the strategy or the tactics humanly.

 He needed to accept responsibility for how the company’s story was disseminated through the company.